-… to Ancestry Puzzles.
-I am Teri Vaughn, a genealogist with over 50 years of experience.
-The internet was not available when I began helping others identify their ancestors.
-Research required reviewing newspapers, church, school, and government records.
-As interest in genealogy grows, so does the number of ancestry websites.
-They are a quick way to start researching family history yet provide limited and often incorrect information.
+Over 50 years ago, I began helping people solve the puzzle of who filled the branches of their family tree.
+That was before genealogy information was posted online.
+Research required that I review newspapers, church, school, and government records.
+I am Terry Vaughn Skaug, experienced in researching family trees.
+As interest in genealogy grows, so does the number of research websites.
+They are a quick way to start researching family history yet provide limited and often conflicting or incorrect information.

 Why pay for research?